pysplash/dog-paddle/docs/users-consumers.md

 Users want to learn Python and create applications for personal use.

+## Start simple and grow

+1. Abby: `install python`
+2. Betty: `install python and add a favorite tool`
+3. Chris: `create new project with python and consume some packages`
+4. Donna: `use an existing project and modify it for my needs`

+## User Stories by Increasing Needs

 ### Abby: New to Python and New to Programming

 - Need to install Python